-The Navigator APIs can be used modify metadata of HDFS or Hive entities before or after entity extraction.
+The Navigator APIs can be used modify metadata of HDFS or Hive entities, such as databases, tables, and operations, before or after entity extraction.

-· If an entity has been extracted when the API is called, the metadata is applied immediately.

-• If the entity has not been extracted, you can preregister metadata, which is then applied once the entity is extracted.
+- If an entity has been extracted when the API is called, the metadata is applied immediately. - If the entity has not been extracted, you can preregister metadata, which is then applied once the entity is extracted.